andrevidela/Research-report/Thesis/index.md

 # Table of content

+- Abstract
 - Introduction
-	- Vocabulary etc
+	- Vocabulary and jargon
 	- Programming recap
 	- Idris and dependent types
 	- Idris and type holes
-		- Either revisited
+		- Simple example
-		- Type hole usage
+		- Dependent types example
+		- Holes in Idris
+		- What’s wrong with non-dependent types
 	- idris2 and linear types
-	- Exercises
-- literature review
+		- Incremental steps
-	- (introduction to) linear types (LL, BLL, QTT)
+		- Dropping and picking it up again
-	- use of (affine and) linear types (session types, rust, cyclone)
+		- Dancing around linear types
+		- Linear intuition
+	- The story begins
+- Quantitative Type Theory in practice
+	- Opening the door to new opportnities
+	- Permtations
+	- Compile-time string concatenation
+	- Invertible functions
+	- Support for non-computational theories
+	- Levitation improvements
+- Context review
+	- Origins
+	- Applications
-	- performance using linear types (Deforestation, Reference counting, free after use)
+	- Cutting edge linear types
-	- Graded monad and modal types (Granule, QTT semirings, co-effects)
+- Section 1: Quantitative Type theory ergonomics
+- Section 2: Performance improvement in Idris2
 	- What's the big idea?
 		- Why mutation
 		- Why QTT and idris2
 		- Why it would work?

 	- The implementation ?
 		- % mutate
 		- automatically mutate linear use
 		- automatically dispatch linear calls

 	- benchmarks
 		- synthetic benchmarks (fib, update, megaupdate)
 		- compiler benchmarks (run the optimised version of the compiler on things and compare with unoptimised)
 		- real projects (SAT, Game of life, Statebox)

 	- Results
 		- synthetic results
 			- No improvements because Chez is too smart (to verify)
 			- check with JS
 		- compiler results
 			- No improvements because the compiler does not make heavy use of linearity
 		- real projects

 - Conclusion
 	- Promising but currently limited